 Over the past decade, United Baptist Church (UBC) in Hempstead, NY has been developing a digital communication strategy, to grow their church.
 Their main communication channels include a mobile app, a website and a Facebook page.
-They also utilize the crossMRKT text messaging service. (crossMRKT is an earlier version of PastorsLine.)
+They also utilize the PastorsLine (formerly crossMRKT) text messaging service.
 When Pastor Sedgwick Easley first arrived at UBC, the church did not even own a computer.
 In 2011, UBC started a website.
 From there, they continued to add new digital and print communications channels.

 Additionally, UBC utilizes text messaging to announce an upcoming sermon series.
 This helps in getting members excited about attending the weekend services.

 These are some basic but effective ways of text messaging use.
 However, UBC could do much more to increase audience engagement through text messaging.
-They could employ the more interactive features of the crossMRKT system.
+They could employ the more interactive features of the PastorsLine (formerly crossMRKT) system.
 They could employ surveys and the option of voting via the text message system to receive their congregation’s feedback.
 In addition, they could send out inspiring brief messages coupled with appeals to use the online donations page throughout the week.
-They certainly have not exhausted all the options that crossMRKT offers, yet.
+They certainly have not exhausted all the options that PastorsLine (formerly crossMRKT) offers, yet.